seansweeney/mxd-version/README.md

+# mxd-version

-### mxd-version
+### Description:

-## DESCRIPTION: Find all the MXD files in a folder and print out their ArcGIS Desktop version.
+Find all the MXD files in a folder and print out their ArcGIS Desktop version.

+### How to:
-## YOU NEED TO: Add a path on line 26 directing to the folder were your mxd('s) files are located.
+Add the path to the folder containing your mxd's on line 26 of the mxd_version.py file.

+## References:

-##REFERENCES: The primary function (getMXDVersion) was copied verbatim from https://gis.stackexchange.com/a/142689/335.
+The primary function (getMXDVersion) was copied verbatim from https://gis.stackexchange.com/a/142689/335.

 **Beware:** The answer on that post that is marked as correct does not work from ArcGIS 10.4 on.
 This one has been tested through 10.7.1.